 The symptoms can affect many parts of your body.
 They include:

 - Hardened or thickened skin that looks shiny and smooth.
-It’s most common on the hands and face.
+It’s most common on your hands and face.

-- Small red spots on the face and chest.
-These are opened blood vessels called telangiectasias.
+- Small red spots on your face and chest

 - Painful or swollen joints